sjdv1982/seamless/sphinx/source/explained.md

 Clearly distinguish between the "outside" code that *creates* the workflow, and the "inside" code (mostly inside transformers) that is executed as part of the workflow.
 Inside codes are polyglot and executed in isolation (from each other, and from the outside).
 Outside code is written in Python, and you run it inside IPython or Jupyter.
 You don't need to keep outside code, because you can store the entire workflow as data.

 The "Moving away from Jupyter" section below explains that you should mount your code cells to the file system, and then remove their code from the notebook.
-Once it is part of your workflow, Seamless will store it (at least its checksum, and normally its content too), and you can also store it under Git version control as a file.
+Once it has thus become part of your workflow, Seamless will store the code (at least its checksum, and normally its content too), and you can also store it under Git version control as a file.
 Note that this applies only to "inside" code.
 In contrast, in a mature project, "outside" code that inspects or modifies the workflow should be considered ***throw-away code***.
 If you have moved away completely from Jupyter, you can simply use `seamless-ipython` to enter such code.
 Else, you can enter it in a temporary notebook cell, or use `seamless-jupyter-connect` to connect an IPython-like console to Jupyter.
 In all cases, you execute the code, but you don't keep it: instead, you simply save the state of the workflow in a `.seamless` file.

 There is one use case where "outside" code may be kept.
 When it comes to describing the topology of the workflow (the steps and connections), you should normally rely on the status visualization web page (which you can modify, see "Edit the editor") or create your own flowcharts.
 But if that is not to your satisfaction, you do have the option to define your workflow topology from code.
 In that case, modify the Seamless project's `define_graph` function in `load-project.py`.
 If you do so, `await load()` will execute that code instead of loading the `.seamless` file, assuming that it will build the connections and cell mounts of the workflow.
 If you don't use a Seamless project at all, simply store the "outside" code in a script and run it.